bookgenesis/bg-legaldocs/Terms-of-Service.md

 ## 14\.
 Disclaimer of Warranties

 Our Services are provided “as is.”
-Automattic and its suppliers and licensors hereby disclaim all warranties of any kind, express or implied, including, without limitation, the warranties of merchantability, fitness for a particular purpose and non-infringement.
-Neither Automattic, nor its suppliers and licensors, makes any warranty that our Services will be error free or that access thereto will be continuous or uninterrupted.
+Book Genesis and its suppliers and licensors hereby disclaim all warranties of any kind, express or implied, including, without limitation, the warranties of merchantability, fitness for a particular purpose and non-infringement.
+Neither Book Genesis, nor its suppliers and licensors, makes any warranty that our Services will be error free or that access thereto will be continuous or uninterrupted.
 If you’re actually reading this, [here’s a treat](https://wordpress.com/tos/treat/).
 You understand that you download from, or